Kindex

 33

-Its subsequent years as a farm and ranch and proving ground for other Clark generations were now ready to pass into younger hands for actual management.
-However, Bishop Clark retained his identity as its master until his final years.
+By the time of the Great Depression, and as all the children had grown and married, Springdale Farm had largely served its chief intent: that of producing children.
+Its subsequent years as farm and ranch and proving-ground for other Clark generations were now ready to pass into younger hands for actual management, although Bishop Clark retained his identity as its master until his final years.